 Based on this understanding, the Group has proactively taken steps to deal with information security.
 Currently, we are working to protect customers' personal information and other sensitive management information by quickly and effectively implementing necessary measures groupwide.
 To facilitate this process, we have appointed a Chief Security Officer (CSO) to carry out their mission.
 The President of the Company himself has announced our "Information Security Declaration," setting out the Group's overall information security efforts.
 Based on this declaration, we have established Information Security Basic Regulations and other in-house rules that clarify our procedure for handling customers' personal information and other important information.
-At the same time, to promote adherence to our in-house rules on information management we established the

-Information Security Council, comprising information security members from each of our divisions.
-As part of our information security measures, the addresses and other information of our customers are encrypted using SSL (Secure Sockets Layer) systems and access to stored data is tightly restricted.
+At the same time, to promote adherence to our in-house rules on information management we established the Information Security Council, comprising information of our customers are encrypted using SSL (Secure Sockets Layer) systems and access to stored data is tightly restricted.
 In August 2004, the Group acquired Information Security Management Systems (ISMS) certification.
 In November 2007, the Group was the first in Japan to receive ISO 15408 certification for its development of a monitoring system to prevent information leakage from its databases.
 In November 2008, the Group obtained Information Security Standard (PCI DSS) certification for its Yahoo!
 Wallet credit card settlement service.
-The Group has used these third-party certification systems to implement objective, global-standard checks of its operations with the goal of further strengthening its information security measures and fulfilling its social responsibility regarding this issue.
+The Group has used these third-party certification security measures and fulfilling its social responsibility regarding this issue.